GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 ### Collection 3 Validation

-Validation against three data sources was undertaken: validation points reused from collection 2, with the addition of point attributes from Köppen Climate Zone and state/territory, added to facilitate segment analysis, the Blue Glance global dataset of indepenedent “ground truth” data, and the Land Cover Collection 2 data to understand the extent of change between the versions.
+In order to understand the extent of change between the versions, validation against three data sources was undertaken: ``validation points`` reused from Collection 2, with the addition of point attributes from Köppen Climate Zone and State/Territory, added to facilitate segment analysis; the [``GLANCE (Global Land Cover Estimation)``](https://www.nature.com/articles/s41597-023-02798-5) global dataset of independent "ground truth" data; and the Land Cover ``Collection 2 data``.

-**Validation Points**
-With the addition of validation points, the Collection 2 validation was run again with the following C2 vs C3 comparison results:
+To account for the additional validation points, the Collection 2 (C2) validation was run again and compared with the results from Collection 3 (C3).

-Overall C3 demonstrates greater consistency and more reasonable classification across all time periods and classes than C2.
-Both C3 and C2 show average degradation in 2010 compared to 2015, a trend that is propagated from Level 1 and ML results.
-C3 shows slight degradation compared to C2 on the Validation points, with Cultivated Vegetation and Natural Vegetation contributing the most to this difference.
-The Artificial Surface class has too few points to be considered statistically significant.
+Both C3 and C2 showed overall degradation in 2010 compared to 2015, a trend that is propagated from the Level 1 and individual ML models results.
+The performance metrics with the validation points show an overall alignment of the two collections, with minimal differences across categories, except for the Recall values of Cultivated Vegetation and Artificial Surface (both higher in C3 for the year 2010) (*Tables 6 and 9*).
+C3 demonstrated a more reasonable classification on the GLANCE dataset, particularly for the Natural Vegetation class, which can be intuitively interpreted as the Agriculture category of the GLANCE dataset (*Tables 7, 8, 10, 11*).

+C3 exhibited better consistency in results against the validation points and the GLANCE data.
+However, some disalignment between ground truth datasets is present in both collections for certain classes (e.g., Bare Surfaces).
+Some classes, such as the Artificial Surface, have too few validation points to be considered statistically significant.
+Hence, the classification metrics should be interpreted with caution and understood in relative terms, highlighting the differences between C2 and C3, rather than the absolute performance of each.

+When C3 was compared directly with the output of C2 (*Table 16*), it showed good agreement for most of the Level 3 classes.
+Two notable exceptions were the Cultivated Vegetation class and the Artificial Surface class.
+For Cultivated Vegetation, the performance against the validation data did not suggest a substantial difference in overall accuracy between C2 and C3; thus, the disalignment observed in *Table 16* could be due to possible inconsistencies in classification between the two collections, but not necessarily an improvement or degradation.
+The difference observed in the Artificial Surface classification may be influenced by the increased accuracy of C3.

 **Validation Points 2010**